lmorchard/fireriver/README.md

 * Fireriver will create a new bookmark folder named "Fireriver Feeds"

-* Fireriver will use Live Bookmarks in this folder to build a [River of News][] page, which you can view by clicking the feed icon on the add-on bar.
+* Fireriver will use Live Bookmarks in this folder to build a [River of News][] page.
+You can view it by clicking the feed icon on the add-on bar.

+* You can manually add a Live Bookmark to the "Fireriver Feeds" folder, and Fireriver will include it in the river.

-* Fireriver lets you know whenever it notices a feed on any page you visit, and gives you the option to subscribe to that page or ignore it.
+* Fireriver will let you know whenever it notices a feed on any page you visit, and will offer the option to subscribe to that page or ignore it in the future.

-* You can manually add a Live Bookmark to the "Fireriver Feeds" folder, and Fireriver will include them in the river.

-* If you delete a Live Bookmark from the "Fireriver Feeds" folder, Fireriver will try not to add that feed again.
+* If you leave the Fireriver page open, it will update itself whenever Live Bookmarks refresh with new items.

-* Feedriver will try not to show you things you've seen before.
+* Fireriver will try not to show you things you've seen before.

-* You can hide feeds you don't care about.
-Once hidden, you can find them at the bottom of the page to reveal again.

 * Everything Fireriver knows is tied to your Live Bookmarks.
 If you delete them, Fireriver's data goes away too.